About Us

 Moran Lake County Park

 County Parks, in partnership with the Santa Cruz County Sanitation District and a consulting team of arborists, biologists, and entomologists is updating the 2010 Moran Lake Monarch Butterfly Habitat Management Plan (MBMHP) to reflect the latest science and guidance from the Xerces Society and others on overwintering monarch habitat.
 The plan will be used to guide ongoing and upcoming management activities in the park, including drainage improvements, tree management, and tree planting.
-A community meeting to review a draft of the updated MBHMP was held in July 2024.

 North Coast Facilities Management Plan